No Tags Found!

 @Learned Bijoy

-Your contract with principal employer should cover this aspect of period by which monthly bills are to be cleared.
+Very true.
+Your contract with the principal employer should cover the aspect of the period by which monthly bills are to be cleared.
+Since PT is not a big amount per person, that much of reserve will be required by all contractors.

 From India, Pune

-Dear Nathrao
+Dear Nathrao,

 Navi Mumbai